mohitsabharwal/timeseries/README.md

-# Timeseries POC: Kafka -> Spark Streaming -> Parquet
+# Timeseries PoC: Kafka -> Spark Streaming -> Parquet

-# Conditions/Constraints
+# Assumptions
 * Spark version: 2.1
-* The PoC should handle the timeseries ingested via Kafka using Spark Streaming API.
+* The PoC should handle the timeseries ingested via Kafka using Spark Streaming DirectStream API.
 * Spark Streaming application listen to a Kafka topics, parses/validate timeseries input from topic, serializes the micro-batch results into Parquet file(s).